thynamoral/thynamoral/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Namoral Thy
 ===================================================================================================================================

-4th year Maths & Com-Sci student
+Full-Stack Developer at Vireak Buntham Logistics
 --------------------------------

-* I'm passionate about frontend development and have completed a 7-month internship in this field!
-* I'm currently working on an e-commerce side project [backend](https://github.com/thynamoral/e-commerce-backend) [frontend](https://github.com/thynamoral/e-commerce-frontend)
+* I'm currently learning and developing a project using Ruby on Rails.
 * I love to watch anime and play volleyball.
 * You can contact me at [thynamoral18@gmail.com](mailto:thynamoral18@gmail.com)